 - Where users are people, who know and trust you (Company Intranet).

 - Personal sites with few visitors

 With Self-Signed Certificate, you are actually telling your customers – “Trust Me – I am who I say I am.”

 SSL Certificate contains two keys, public and private key.
 To implement SSL both these key works together to create an encrypted connection.
 The public key is used for encryption data and with private key data is decrypted.

-To install SSL, you need to generate SSL certificate, which can be created by buying a certificate or by generating self-signed SSL certificate.
+To install SSL, you need to generate an SSL certificate, which can be created by buying a certificate or by generating a self-signed SSL certificate.
 SSL can be implemented on a domain with dedicate IP only.

 The SSL certificate contains information of Website, Address of the website owner, etc.